Portuguese poetry: Renaissance

-Romantism
+Romanticism

 But only with Almeida Garrett (1799–1854), with his poem Camões, can we consider that Romanticism, and its following consequences, became established in Portugal.
 Crises made national cultural factors collapse: romantic nostalgia was applied to Portuguese decline, the rest of Europe being considered the real focus of civilization.
 This complex of inferiority (which did not abolish a complex of superiority) became extremely incisive with the Realistic generation, the Geração de 70.
 In poetry, Antero de Quental (1842–1891) was one of the most remarkable Portuguese poets of the 19th century – he introduced what can be considered as philosophical poetry, which expresses sadness and horror due to a lack of sense in life (leading him to commit suicide).
 Guerra Junqueiro (1850–1923) and João de Deus (1830–1896) should also be considered in this period.

 In the symbolist movement, a major figure was Camilo Pessanha (1867–1926).
 His works reflects his journey to Asia.
 Related to impressionism, Cesário Verde (1855–1886) was ignored during his short life by literary circles.
 O Sentimento de um Ocidental ("The Feeling of a Westerner") is his masterpiece, in which the poet describes a night in the streets of Lisbon with his absurda necessidade de sofrer (absurd need for suffering).

 This moment was brief, nevertheless, and Modernism was about to come.